Quick Answer

 The standard here is simple: clear sequence, verified details, and records that support each decision.
 You might also find this useful: A Guide to Superannuation for Australian Freelancers.

 Start with cashflow, not a fixed percentage.
 If your income is steady, regular personal contributions can work; if it is uneven, lump sums may be easier when cashflow allows.
-If you want a deduction and can preserve the money, work toward the current concessional cap after verification.
+If you want a deduction and can preserve the money, verify the current concessional cap from official ATO guidance before setting the amount.
 If your total super balance was under $500,000 at the prior 30 June, check whether unused concessional cap amounts from up to 5 years are available.

 Make the personal contribution first so the fund receives the money, then lodge NAT 71121 with the fund or RSA provider that received the contribution.
 Wait for the fund's written acknowledgment before you claim the deduction in your tax return.
 The deadline is the earlier of the day you lodge that year's tax return or the end of the following income year.
 The notice can be invalid in some cases, including if you started a super income stream from that contribution or already made a contributions-splitting application for it.